marcusdemaria/marcusdemaria/README.md

 - Previously an Engineering Intern at Welbilt Inc. and ALMAG Aluminum where I dealt with and worked on projects related to electromechanical design, manufacturing, CADing, automomation, and data acquistion/testing

+- Incoming Engineering Intern at Celestica in the A&D VAVE department working on Testing and Design!
+May 2025 - August 2026 !!!

 # Skills

 🌱 Some of my favourite things to do include: